A dichotomy for measures of maximal entropy near time-one maps of transitive Anosov flows: Building Margulis systems of measures

 We recall or establish some useful properties of the dynamical foliations and of the $cu$-system built in Section~\ref{s-Margulis}.
 In particular, it allows us to disregard the closed center leaves.

 { \begin{remark} There can be at most countably many compact center leaves, since each one is normally hyperbolic (see \cite[Theorem 4.1(b)]{HPS}). \end{remark} }

-\begin{lemma} Let $f\in\Diff(M)$ have flow type.
+\begin{lemma} Let $f\in\Diff(M)$ be a flow-type diffeomorphism.
 If a center leaf meets some unstable leaf in more than one point, then it is contained in the $cu$-leaf of a compact center leaf. \end{lemma}

 \begin{proof} To simplify notations a bit, we prove the symmetric statement involving stable and center stable manifolds.